bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **recurSchemeLength**
 [`integer`](../data-types.md) | Length of the payment period.

-Used only in the on-premise version for selling content ||
+Used only in the on-premise version for content sales ||
 || **recurSchemeType**
 [`string`](../data-types.md) | Unit of time for the payment period.
 Possible values:
 - `H` — hour